Algae Aquarium Issues – Brown Algae In Fish Tank

 Apply bleach

 Removing fish seems troublesome, right?
 Virtually, you can prevent it.
 Here are some methods to do so.
-First of all, keep ideal lighting.
+First, keep ideal lighting.
 Lasting low light would accelerate brown algae growth.
-It is best to keep the aquarium light on for about 8-10 hours each day.
-And you can adjust the light intensity to the ideal level according to the plants and fish in your tank.
+It is best to keep the aquarium light on for about 8–10 hours each day.
+You can adjust the light intensity to the ideal level according to the plants and fish in your tank.
 On the other side, create a great filtration system.
 It helps to accelerate the decomposition of the organic.
 Besides, an aquarium filter can create water movement, which makes the algae hard to anchor on the surface.

 Sum up